October 21-24, 2021

 - Composition for landscape and travel photography

-A firm understanding of your camera operations, including using manual mode, f-stops and shutter speed is needed.
-This workshop is for intermediate and advanced photographers.
+A firm understanding of your camera operations, including using manual mode, f-stops and shutter speed is helpful.
+This workshop is intended for intermediate and advanced photographers, but the small group size makes it a great way for beginners to learn in the field.
 The workshop is organized without any strenuous hiking, but some moderate walking will be involved.

 Included in the workshop fee: